 Adaptor: Japan power sockets are of type A and B so unless you’re from the U.S.A you will need an adaptor.

-However now, while it might not be needed I believe it’s always nice to know a few basics of the country you’re visiting, such as Thank you…
+However now, while it might not be needed, I believe it’s always nice to know a few basics of the country you’re visiting, such as Thank you etc…

-Hopefully, this guide will help you to organise your first time in Tokyo and fully enjoy it!
+Hopefully, this guide will help you to organise your first time in Tokyo and thoroughly enjoy it!
 If you have any more question, let me know in the comment below 🙂

 Like it?
 Pin it 🙂